Key takeaways:

 cfg80211_put_bss(navi->wiphy, bss);

-The connect function should return 0 if everything is okay.
-The function has to initiate the connect routine, which should be completed with the following calls:
+The connect function should return 0 if everything is okay and the connect routine is scheduled.
+The connect routine should be completed with one (and only one) of the following calls:

-After that, the navifly_connect_routine() function is executed.
-In our prototype, this function just saves the SSID and starts the work of the ws_connect function.
+In our prototype, the navifly_connect_routine() function only checks whether the SSID is “MyAwesomeWiFi” and starts the work of the ws_connect function:

-Usually, the cfg80211_connect_params structure also contains other information about the connection that workable drivers should look for.
-However, using our sample, we will only take a look at the SSID.
+Note: Usually, the cfg80211_connect_params structure also contains more information about the connection that workable drivers should look for.
+However, in our example, we will only take a look at the SSID.

 static int nvf_connect(struct wiphy *wiphy, struct net_device *dev,